By GERRY BARKER

 That was when he and a buddy took $80 and started a ground school.
 Typical of startups, it was a shoestring operation.
 "Our business phone was in my parents' house," Dise recalled.

 But a chance meeting led to Dise working as a co-pilot for an Ohio cheese company making round trips to Denver.
 That led to an opportunity to broker an airplane sale.
-And that was the early beginning of JetLease, which has grown over those 33 years to broker over 1,000 transactions for major corporations, the rich and famous, with satellite operations in Chicago, Cleveland and Germany.
+And that was the early beginning of JetLease, which has grown over those 38 years to broker thousands of transactions for major corporations, the rich and famous, with satellite operations in Chicago, Cleveland and Germany.

 Today, Dise and his team serve all segments of the aviation industry, including leasing, sales, financing and management.